uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 This is also known as the 'identity' matrix because it makes no change to the original image.
 You get this matrix if you rotate by a multiple of 360 (including 0 degrees of course).
 {panel end}

-Recall that the genearl matrix for scaling is:
+Recall that the general matrix for scaling is:

 {math-block}
 \begin{bmatrix}